Carpenter Ant Control in Tri-Cities BC

 Wood decay may be caused by exposure to leaks, condensation or poor air circulation.
 Nests in homes are usually found behind bathroom tiles or around sinks, tubs and showers.
 Floors under leaking dishwashers create ideal conditions, as do leaks under roofing and in attic beams, or under sub-floor insulation.
 Hollow spaces such as doors and wall voids are good, and even foam insulation is often used.
 Carpenter ants will establish satellite nests and not all nests require damp wood.
 Foam insulation is easy for a carpenter ant to chew through and construct it’s maze of tunnels.

 How to prevent carpet ants from coming near your home

 The best way to avoid damage caused by carpenter ants is to keep your home in good repair, and to prevent opportunities for moisture to rot the wood around the building.
-This is always a challenge in Richmond, but the good news is carpenter ants will not start an assault on your home by attacking dry wood although they will set up satellite nests in dry wood or Styrofoam insulation.
+This is always a challenge in the metro Tri-Cities, but the good news is carpenter ants will not start an assault on your home by attacking dry wood although they will set up satellite nests in dry wood or Styrofoam insulation.
 The best defense is ensuring that any opportunities for moisture to do damage are minimized.

 - Make sure your gutters are cleaned regularly to prevent overflow.

 - Ensure the wood siding of your home is not touching the moist earth around it.